-- 60 socio-hydrological systems shows promise (van Emmerik et al., 2014).
-In a modelling context, one of the principal advantages of using historical data is that it is possible to constrain simulations based on historical reconstructions and compare model output with what actually happened (given the inherent uncertainties of historical reconstructions) (Cornell et al., 2010; van der Leeuw et al., 2011).
-Such an approach can indicate if the assumptions and processes incorporated in models are valid.
-A modelling approach can also be revealing in an historical context (Cornell et al., 2010).
-For example, the use of physically-based models in an historical context also facilitates the refinement of theories about past human relations with their environment based on what was physically possible given the constraints of the environment. - In the preindustrial period, the Roman Empire were likely the greatest exponents of virtual water trade as evidenced by the widespread trade in water resources, particularly grain, throughout the Mediterranean and Black Sea region (Erdkamp, 2005; Kessler and Temin, 2007; Rickman, 1980; Scheidel, 2010).
+Sivapalan et al. (2012) recommend studying past society's relations with water, a term they refer to as historical socio-hydrology, to understand fundamental processes linking humans and water resources.
+They propose that water has played a role in the growth, evolution and eventual collapse of many past societies and thus studying past societies relation with water can help answer questions such as how close we are to reaching the planetary boundaries of current fresh water resources (Bogardi et al., 2013; Rockström et al., 2009).
+The Roman Empire were likely the greatest exponents of virtual water trade in the preindustrial era as evidenced by the widespread trade in water resources, particularly grain, throughout the Mediterranean and Black Sea region (Erdkamp, 2005; Kessler and Temin, 2007; Rickman, 1980; Scheidel, 2010).
 Supplying the main cities of the Empire with sufficient grain was one of the principal preoccupations of the ruling elite throughout the lifetime of the Republic and Empire, to the extent that a stable supply of grain to the city of Rome became personified by the deity Anonna (Mazoyer and Roudart, 2006; Rickman, 1980).
 In a close parallel to current demographic trends (Chen, 2007; United Nations, 2012), an explosion in urban populations during the Late Republican era (Bowman and Wilson, 2011) led many cities to overshoot their local ecohydrological carrying capacities bringing about an increased reliance on imports of VW (Erdkamp, 2005).
-Similar trends, but of a much greater magnitude, are seen present day across the globe in countries such as China where rapid urbanisation, increased affluence and relaxing of trade restrictions have brought about a 20 fold increase in VW imports in less than a quarter of a century (Hubacek et al., 2009; Shi et al., 2014).
+Similar trends are seen in present-day in countries such as China where rapid urbanisation, increased affluence and relaxing of trade restrictions have brought about a 20 fold increase in VW imports in less than a quarter of a century (Shi et al., 2014).